Inamulhaq18/Disaster-Response-Message-Classifier/README.md

 ## Run the App Locally
-execute the following command to the command promt or terminal from the app directory.
+Execute the following command to the command promt or terminal from the app directory.

 **python3 app.py**

-you need to have all the libararies installed beforing running the app.
+You need to have all the libararies installed beforing running the app.

 File structure:
 Here's the file structure of the project: